 Share this Post

 Water from different sources has broad variability.
 An irrigation water analysis can determine what components, if any, exist that may present a clogging risk.
 The presence of suspended solids, high pH, organic matter and hardness drastically increases the chance of irrigation system complications.
+Poor water quality will also affect nutrient performance and availability to plants.

 There are three major causes of clogged lines or emitters: